-The panoply of the five senses are evoked through sacred space, colorful vestments, the Word proclaimed, musical variety, and, occasionally, fragrant incense.
+The panoply of the five senses is evoked through sacred space, colorful vestments, the Word proclaimed, musical variety, and, occasionally, fragrant incense.
 We bring all that we are, and all that it means to be human, before God in prayer through contemporary iterations of the Divine Office.

 The Holy Eucharist is the core of Anglican worship (called elsewhere, The Mass, Holy Communion, the Divine Liturgy).
 We begin our service with the Liturgy of the Word, hearing Scripture proclaimed and expounded, and moving, then, to the Liturgy of the Altar as the elements of bread and wine are consecrated and become for us the Body and Blood of Jesus Christ, our Savior Present in our midst offering Himself as sustenance for life's journey in the Blessed Sacrament.
 Anglicans believe in the Real Presence of Christ in the Eucharist, though we do not embrace the terminology of Aristotilian philosophy lately employed by the Roman Catholic Church ("Transubstantiation").
 All baptized Christians should partake of this Gift, and God's call may also draw those who have not entered the Church through the usual conventions of baptism to come forward and receive.
-Our principal celebrations of the Eucharist are in English at 9am and 10:30am Sunday mornings, and are also offered on specified weekdays.
-Offerings of the Eucharist in Spanish are sporadic at present, but may be more certainly codified in times ahead.
+Our principal celebrations of the Eucharist are in English at 9am and 10:15am Sunday mornings, and 'Misa en Español' Sundays at Noon.
+Liturgies for special occasion are also offered.

 Occasions for Worship are not limited to celebrations of the Holy Eucharist.
 The Prayer Book contains daily offices for Morning Prayer, Noonday Prayer, Evening Prayer and Compline, and also daily devotions for individuals and families.
-These services are periodically offered in the Church or Chapel.
-More frequent weekday Holy Eucharist, the Stations of the Cross, Taize Services and other opportunities for special devotion are offered Lent, on important Feast Days, and at other appropriate times.
+The Stations of the Cross and Holy Days are frequently observed.
 The Book of Common Prayer was originally compiled by Archbishop of Canterbury Thomas Cranmer to simplify the Latin services of the medieval Church and to produce an English prayer book suitable for priest and people.
 The first version appeared in 1550, with revisions in 1552, and 1559.
-The warm cadences of Elizabethan English found in the 1559 Book of Common Prayer are familiar to many, and have deeply influenced the development of the English language.
+The warm cadences of Elizabethan English found in the 1559 Book of Common Prayer are familiar to many and have deeply influenced the development of the English language.